 - Use a neutral density filter

 Let’s have a look at each of them.

 Taken moments after the image at the top.
-So why was the sky blue in one photo and overexposed in another?
+So why did one photo have a blue sky and the other an overexposed sky?
 Read on to find out what you can do to avoid overexposed skies in your pictures.

 1. Don’t include the sky in the photo

 I wasn’t being flippant when I said that.
 I really mean it.
 Even though the subject of this tutorial is how to photograph great skies.

 If you want a well exposed subject that is backlit by natural light, and the sky is in shot, you will have an overexposed sky.
 The reason for this is that the sky will be the brightest part of the photo.
 So you have a choice – either expose for the sky or your subject.